8 top essential oils for women

 • solvent extracted

 • mainly used for perfumery

 • practitioners generally use rose otto for therapeutic treatments, especially for women

 Both are very expensive.
 Both have a highly potent aroma, and may be used sparingly, allowing your investment to stretch further.

 Rose is known as the queen of oils for women.
-Pregnancy friendly after 4 months.
+Safety: Pregnancy friendly after 4 months.

 Benefits of geranium